Earn Your Shield

 Doane University’s fully online Master of Business Administration program focuses on the technical elements of business management, both from an operational and strategical standpoint, and equips students with the rational decision-making skills that are essential to succeeding in business.

-Upon acceptance into the program, the Statistics and Data Science MicroMasters credential will satisfy Doane's emphasis area requirement and the student will only need to take 21 credit hours to complete their Master of Business Administration degree.
+Upon acceptance into the program, the Statistics and Data Science MicroMasters program credential will satisfy Doane's emphasis area requirement and the student will only need to take 21 credit hours to complete their Master of Business Administration degree.

 Interested students who have completed the MITx Statistics and Data Science MicroMasters program will need to contact Doane University to submit an application for admission.
-Successful completion of MIT’s Statistics and Data Science MicroMasters credential can be applied to a Master of Business Administration Data Analytics emphasis and will be eligible to apply for credit for recognized learning for the completed MicroMasters credential.
+Successful completion of MIT’s Statistics and Data Science MicroMasters program credential can be applied to a Master of Business Administration Data Analytics emphasis and will be eligible to apply for credit for recognized learning for the completed MicroMasters program credential.

 To be eligible to enroll in Doane’s MBA program, candidates must complete an application and fulfill these requirements: